 The sweet, spicy and savory qualities of gochujang make the bright red paste an ideal ingredient for pasta sauces, dipping sauces, bbq sauces, and more.

-This sauce recipe combines gochujang, hoisin (more salty, sweet), lime juice, olive oil and garlic.
-Instead of cooking the sauce separately from the noodles, I simply toss it right in with the cooked and drained rice noodles.
+- Simply toss the sauce with the cooked and drained rice noodles.
 Just a couple minutes over medium heat is all it needs to cook that “bite” out of the garlic.

-- Use it to make a delicious drizzle sauce for our Korean Meatballs.
+- Use gochujang to make a delicious drizzle sauce for our Korean Meatballs.
 (We also have a turkey version!)

-- As a bbq sauce for grilled meat
+- Use it as a Korean bbq sauce for any grilled steak—try Ribeye or Top Sirloin.

 Description